 Responsible and sustainable governance at ESCO Technologies is the foundation of our commitment to the creation of long-term value for our shareholders.
 Our Board of Directors and our ESG Committee illustrate a strong governance structure that is vital to our ESG efforts.

 Our Board and Board Diversity

 ESCO has demonstrated a commitment to a strong governance structure and related company-wide policies.
-The Board of Directors currently consists of nine directors, divided into three classes as nearly equal in size as practicable, with one class elected each year.
+The Board of Directors currently consists of eight directors, divided into three classes as nearly equal in size as practicable, with one class elected each year.